Raymay3/IDX-Exchange/README.md

 The exploratory analysis currently includes approximately **794,000 California property transactions**, with **399,000 residential single-family homes** retained after applying the project filtering criteria.

-Throughout the internship, the project will progress from exploratory data analysis and preprocessing through feature engineering, model development, evaluation, and final presentation.
+Throughout the internship, the project progresses from exploratory data analysis and preprocessing through feature engineering, model development, evaluation, and final presentation.
+The project includes engineered property features, school district information, and multiple machine learning models for predicting California home sale prices.

 This repository is updated throughout the internship to document my individual contributions and project progress.